semmypurewal/BeginningJavaScript/04-conditionals/readme.md

 ### Overview

 In the previous section we learned about boolean types and boolean expressions.
-These fundamental ideas are common throughout all programming languages -- they give us the ability to control what code gets executed depending on certain conditions.

-To do this, we'll introduce a new basic structure -- `if` statements.
+Boolean types actually exist in every programming language, and they give our programs the ability to change their behavior based on values computed while the program is running.
+This is achieved with `if` statements.

 ### `if` statements